 We are always planning ahead, so check back periodically to see if we’re coming to a venue near you.

-Saturday, April 15, noon to 4 p.m.
-Cambridge Science Festival’s Carnival and Robot Zoo, on the grounds of the Cambridge Public Library, 449 Broadway, Cambridge, MA.
-Jurassic Roadshow joins dozens of other science exhibits and activities in this kick-off event for the 10-day festival.
-See real dinosaur footprint and other fossils from the Connecticut River Valley, look at rocks and minerals through a microscope, learn about the geology of western Massachusetts. http://www.cambridgesciencefestival.org/
+JURASSIC ROADSHOW will NOT be appearing a the Cambridge Science Festival’s Carnival and Robot Zoo on Saturday, April 15, noon to 4 p.m. on the grounds of the Cambridge Public Library, 449 Broadway, Cambridge, MA.
+Go anyway!
+It’s a great day with dozens of science exhibits and activities in this kick-off event for the 10-day festival. http://www.cambridgesciencefestival.org/

 Saturday, June 3, 10 a.m to 6 p.m., WGBY Asparagus Festival on the Hadley Town Common, Rt.
 9 / Russell Street, Hadley, MA.
 Celebrate all things local, including agriculture, and stop by the Jurassic Roadshow booths to see real dinosaur footprints and other local fossils and geological specimens.
 Craft activities all day. http://www.wgby.org/asparagus